-We all know that vegetables are good for us, even our children will tell us that!
-However, they are still the source of many complaints like, “my child doesn’t eat enough vegetables!”
+We all know vegetables are good for us.
+Even our kids know and will tell us that!
+However, they are still the source of many complaints from Mums like, “my child doesn’t eat enough vegetables!”
 Vegetables can be a real source of conflict between parents and children.
 But what if I told you it doesn’t have to be?
 Yep, that’s right.
 I’ve got 6 ideas you can swipe to make vegetables kid-friendly.

 Colourful vegetables are great sources of fibre, vitamins, minerals and plant chemicals (anti-oxidant phytochemicals) that help our bodies grow, repair, restore and rejuvenate.